yam-ai/yamas/README.md

 ## Professional services

-If you need any supporting or consultancy services from YAM AI Machinery, please find us at:
+If you need any support or consultancy services from YAM AI Machinery, please find us at:

 * https://www.yam.ai
 * https://twitter.com/theYAMai